 I use a piping bag without a nozzle to pipe pavlova cake, but you can also use a spoon or rubber spatula.

-Always check you are baking at the right temperature with a digital oven thermometer!
+Always check that you are baking at the right temperature with a digital oven thermometer!
 If your oven is too hot, you will not get a perfectly white meringue with no cracks.

 Try Some Of My Other Dessert Recipes